Well-posedness of a viscoelastic resistive force theory and applications to swimming: Applications and numerical results

+For fixed $\delta>0$, we note that the coefficient $W_{2,\ell k}$ for $k=1$ is monotone decreasing in $\mu$, with a steeper initial decrease for larger values of $\delta$.
+The coefficient appears to approach 0 as $\mu\to\infty$ for all values of $\delta>0$.
+The behavior is similar for higher modes $k=2,3,...$, although the magnitude of the coefficient is much smaller due to the $\lambda_k^{-1}$ scaling of $W_{2,\ell k}$.
+For fixed $\mu>0$, the coefficient displays slight non-monotonic behavior in $\delta$.
+Taking $\delta>0$ results in a sharp initial decline from the $\delta=0$ value, but after this sharp initial drop, the coefficient is very slightly increasing in $\delta$. \\

-We therefore predict the following. \begin{enumerate} \item[a.]
-For fixed $\delta\gtrsim 1$, we will see a slowdown in the swimmer as $\mu$ is increased.
+Given the behavior displayed in Figure \ref{fig:W2k_expr}, we predict that for any fixed $\delta>0$, we will see a slowdown in the swimmer as $\mu$ is increased.
 For fixed $\mu>0$, we will see very little change in the swimming speed as $\delta\gtrsim 1$ is increased.

-\item[b.]
-For small $\delta=\frac{1}{\omega}$, however, we expect that the swimmer will be much slower than both the Newtonian ($\delta=0$) or $\delta\gtrsim 1$ swimmers, and can potentially reverse direction. \end{enumerate}